korotovsky/SingleSignOnIdentityProviderBundle/README.md

 Installation
 ------------
-Installation is a quick 9 steps process:
+Installation is a 10 steps process:

 1. Download SingleSignOnIdentityProviderBundle using composer
 2. Enable the bundle